-1. Archaeologists involved in cooperative projects should strive for harmony and fairness; those in position of authority should behave with consideration toward those under their authority, while all team members should strive to promote the success of the broader undertaking

-2. The principal investigator(s) of archaeological projects should maintain acceptable standards of safety and ascertain that staff members are adequately insured.
+- 1. Archaeologists involved in cooperative projects should strive for harmony and fairness; those in positions of authority should behave with consideration toward those under their authority, while all team members should strive to promote the success of the broader undertaking. - 2.
+The Principal Investigator(s) of archaeological projects should maintain acceptable standards of safety and ascertain that staff members are adequately insured.

-3. Professional archaeologists should maintain confidentiality of information gleaned in reviewing grant proposals and other such privileged sources.

-4. Professional archaeologists should not practice discrimination or harassment based on sex, religion, age. race, national origin, disability, or sexual orientation-, project sponsors should establish the means to eliminate and/or investigate complaints of discrimination or harassment.

-5. Archaeologists should honor reasonable requests from colleagues for access to materials and records, preserving existing rights to publication, but sharing information useful for the research of others.
-Scholars seeking access to unpublished information should not expect to receive interpretive information if that is also unpublished and in progress.

-6. Before studying and/or publishing any unpublished material archaeologists should secure proper permissi
+- 3. Professional archaeologists should maintain confidentiality of information gleaned in reviewing grant proposals and other such privileged sources. - 4.
+Professional archaeologists should not practice discrimination or harassment based on sex, religion, age, race, national origin, disability, or sexual orientation; project sponsors should establish the means to eliminate and/or investigate complaints of discrimination or harassment. - 5.
+Archaeologists should honor reasonable requests from colleagues for access to materials and records, preserving existing rights to publication, but sharing information useful for the research of others.
+Scholars seeking access to unpublished information should not expect to receive interpretive information if that is also unpublished and in progress. - 6.
+Before studying and/or publishing any unpublished material archaeologists should secure proper permission, normally in writing, from the appropriate project director or the appointed representative of the sponsoring institution and/or the antiquities authorities in the country of origin. - 7.
+Scholars studying material from a particular site should keep the project director informed of their progress and intentions; project directors should return the courtesy. - 8.
+Members of cooperative projects should prepare and evaluate reports in a timely and collegial fashion.